jadercarminatti/CIAS-GPT-Framework/README.md

 ```

 After installation, explore the documentation and provided examples to integrate CIAS into your AI projects.
 Community contributions and suggestions are welcome!

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in accordance with the terms outlined in the MIT License.

+You can view the full license text in the [LICENSE](./LICENSE) file.